13 All-Natural Moisturizers You Can Find In The Kitchen

 The vitamin E also makes it incredibly anti-inflammatory for skin9 experiencing free-radical damage from sun exposure, according to a study.
 However, studies do show that regular application can exacerbate eczema10, if you are prone to the skin disorder.

 Try it at home: Organic, virgin olive oil tends to be a go-to for all-natural oil cleansing due to its high antioxidant content and ability to lift off even the most stubborn of makeup.
 Even if you are not one to oil-cleanse, one drop per eye makes for an excellent makeup remover.

-Rich in triglycerides, shea butter is an excellent emollient and can help skin reduce moisture loss.
-Shea butter extract has also been shown to be anti-inflammatory, and one study even suggests it has similar topical effects as ceramides, an ingredient often used in luxe skin care products.
+Rich in triglycerides2, shea butter is an excellent emollient and can help skin reduce moisture loss.
+Shea butter extract has also been shown11 to be anti-inflammatory11, and one study even suggests it has similar topical effects as ceramides12, an ingredient often used in luxe skin care products.